Jennifer Hill considers how to construct an income portfolio from smaller investment pots.

-Coles advocates 20-25 funds for portfolios of less than £200,000.
+Coles advocates 20 to 25 funds for portfolios of less than £200,000.
 In the current environment, he recommends holding a larger-than-usual cash fund – up to 15 per cent for cautious investors – to help prevent longer-term erosion of capital.

 ‘Smaller investors would be well advised to hold more in cash as an alternative income source during a market dip and reinvest the natural income for growth during that time, as it’s crucial to preserve the capital of smaller portfolios so that it can provide future income,’ he says.

 Milton, meanwhile, believes in an ‘extreme level of diversity’.
 The firm’s largest holding only constitutes some 2.3 per cent of assets under management and a typical balanced portfolio has 45 components, even for a client with £10,000.

 ‘We include currencies, commodities (including gold for safety), income hybrids – you name it, we hold it, to reduce risk and asset correlation –and pursue value-based opportunities as we see them,’ he says.
 His five largest holdings are investment trusts: Aberdeen Smaller Companies Income, Blue Planet, BlackRock World Mining, Miton Global Opportunities and Value & Income.